 Course Rating TEAM

-- The Workshop Agenda will be posted HERE (next week).
+- The Workshop Agenda will be posted HERE (in early 2019).

 Golf Canada is the authoritative body for the purposes of establishing and maintaining a uniform handicap system for golf clubs in Canada in co-operation with the provincial golf associations.